 Looking to Print Wine Labels In-House?

-If you’re interested in learning more about how you can print wine or beverage labels on-demand, feel free to contact us to schedule a free demonstration or speak with one of our specialists!
+If you’re interested in learning more about how you can print wine or beverage labels on-demand, feel free to contact us to schedule a virtual demonstration or speak with one of our specialists!

 In the quaint town of Saint-Hilaire de Pionsat, located in the heart of the Auvergne region, in a scenic, charming village, you’ll find Domain De Baudry.
 A multi-generational family-owned marmalade and confectionary company, equipped with an on-site factory, store, museum, and restaurant, Baudry is a local favorite.